brettneese/brettneese.xyz/posts/2019-03-19/odk to aks part 4.md

 Now that I know the config magic I've worked on in the past couple posts is working, I can try spinning up and connecting to a real database!

+## Spinning up a staging MySQL DB

+Our existing ODK installation uses MySQL, although this is no longer recommended and fresh installs should use PostgreSQL.
 I don't believe in managing my own databases, so I'm going to use [Azure Database for MySQL](https://azure.microsoft.com/en-us/services/mysql/).
 Thankfully, it's pretty easy to launch a database using Azure Database Service - I won't walk through that process here.

 I do, however, have to login to the database and initialize it.
 I initially struggled to find the right command to connect, often running into an error such as: